pawan231/MiniDataBase-1/README.md

 # MiniDataBase
-Data Storage and Retrieval using B+ Tree Indexing with a touch of mini Database Engine.
+Data Storage and Retrieval using B+ Tree Indexing.

+The database engine is designed on Relational model.

 ## QUERIES SUPPORTED BY SYSTEM
 1. SHOW Tables